whopriyam/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-A simple movie recommendation system using Correlation on Python.
+A simple movie recommendation system using Correlation on Python